Skip to content

 1111D = ATransfer A

-When S1 S0 = 00 the output of multiplexer is B and applied to the Y input of full adder. if Cin = 0, the output D = A+B+0 (addition) and if Cin = 1, the output D = A+B+1 (addition with carry).
+When S1 S0 = 00, the output of the multiplexer is B and applied to the Y input of the full adder. if Cin = 0, the output D = A+B+0 (addition) and if Cin = 1, the output D = A+B+1 (addition with carry).

 When S1 S0 = 10, the outputs of all multiplexers are 0 and applied to the Y inputs of all full adders.
 In Cin = 0, the output D=A + (0000)2 +0 = A (Transfer) and if Cin=1, the output D=A+(0000)2+1 = A+1 (Increment).

-Note – The micro operation D = A (transfer) is generated two time, so there are only seven distinct micro operations in the arithmetic circuit.
+Note – The micro operation D = A (transfer) is generated twice, so there are only seven distinct micro operations in the arithmetic circuit.

 Logic Micro Operations

-The logic micro operations include the basic operations like AND, OR, EX-OR, NOT etc. These operations consider each bit of the register separately and treat them as binary variables.
-It means logic micro operations are bit wise micro operations.
+The logic micro operations include the basic operations like AND, OR, EX-OR, NOT, etc. These operations consider each bit of the register separately and treat it as a binary variable.
+It means logic micro operations are bit-wise micro operations.
 If there are two binary variables, 16 different logic micro operations can be performed on them.

-The sixteen logic micro operations are derived from the truth table of logic functions as shown in below table.
-The bit wise variables are represented by x (contents of register A) and y (Contents of register B).
+The sixteen logic micro operations are derived from the truth table of logic functions, as shown in the table below.
+The bit-wise variables are represented by x (contents of register A) and y (Contents of register B).
 Each bit of the register is considered as a binary variable is micro operation is performed on the string of bits stored in the registers.
-All the sixteen logic micro operations are shown in below table.
+All sixteen logic micro operations are shown in the table below.

 FunctionInput Bit VariablesInput Bit VariablesInput Bit VariablesInput Bit VariablesBoolean